-The instructor's office hours are very popular: you usually have to wait to ask your question.
-In the rare event that the instructor is in a bad mood (10% of the time), he answers your question in 8 minutes.
+The instructor's office hours are pretty popular because they're awesome (!)
+However, in the rare event that the instructor is in a bad mood (10% of the time), he answers your question in 8 minutes.
 When he is in a good mood, he answers in 2 minutes.
 How long do you expect his answer to take?